-A Pipelayer earns an average wage of $15.47 per hour.
-A skill in heavy equipment operator is associated with high pay for this job.
+A Pipelayer earns an average wage of $15.63 per hour.
+Skills that are associated with high pay for this job are Pipe Layer and heavy equipment operator.
 People in this job generally don't have more than 20 years' experience.
 For the first five to ten years in this position, pay increases somewhat, but any additional experience does not have a big effect on pay.

 Job Description for Pipelayer

 Pipelayers are specialized construction workers who are typically among the first workers engaged in new construction.
 They are tasked with digging trenches and slots in the ground and dropping in pipe that will connect houses and businesses in new construction to water and sewer main lines.
 In projects that involve large areas like new subdivisions or business parks, pipelayers also help install storm drains and drainage pipes that carry away excess ground water.
 Pipelayers also work in the energy industry by helping to lay oil and gas pipelines which cover wide areas to carry these fuels from fields to refineries to consumers.Read More...

 Working as a pipelayer involves great deal of digging, as most pipes must be sunk into the ground at levels which can be deeper than 30 feet.
 Pipelayers typically use automated equipment like earth movers, cranes, and backhoes to dig the trenches for these pipes, but may also perform manual work in finishing and leveling these spaces, as well as shoring walls until the pipe can be lowered inside.
 Once the pipe is laid, the pipelayers carefully fit segments together, typically by the application of extensive welding to make each seam in the pipeline leak-proof.